 Avoiding Faux Browser Styles

-However, if a content using a custom font is styled as bold or italic (or both) and the font family does not include a bold or italic font, browsers will compensate by trying to create the bold and italic styles themselves.
-This effect is known as ‘faux browser styles’ and it results in an awkward mimicry of real type design.
+However, if content using a custom font is styled as bold, italic, or bolditalic) and the font family does not include a bold or italic font, some browsers will compensate by trying to create the bold and italic styles themselves.
+This effect is known as ‘faux browser styles’ and results in an awkward imitation of the real typeface.

 Saying ‘No’ to faux browser styles